toastdoteth/dcv-member-data/README.md

 ### About

-Fetches Twitter User object from list of users stored in local object.
+Fetches Twitter User object and compares to local object data.
 Downloads Twitter profile and banner images of each user, resizes and stores their data to be used for dynamic site.

 ### Deps